-Even today you can still will find inns that were visited by feudal lords seeking hot-spring cures more than 350 years ago, making it seem as though you have slipped back in time.
+Even today you still can find inns that were visited by feudal lords seeking hot spring cures more than 350 years ago, making it seem as though you have slipped back in time.

 Suggested Lunch: Akita specialty dish Inaniwa Udon